 Note that no pullup resistor is shown on the SCL line.
 In this simple case the resistor is not needed.
 The microcontroller can simply leave the line on output, and set it to one or zero as appropriate.
-It can do this because the DAC5573 never drives its clock line low.
+It can do this because the DAC7573 never drives its clock line low.
 This technique can also be used with multiple devices, and has the advantage of lower current consumption due to the absence of a resistive pullup.

-If there are any devices on the bus that may drive their clock lines low, do not use the above method.
-The SCL line must be high-Z or zero, and a pullup resistor must be provided as usual.
-Note also that this cannot be done on the SDA line in any case, because the DAC5573 drives the SDA line low from time to time, as all I2C devices do.
+If there are any devices on the bus that may drive their clock lines low, the above method should not be used.
+The SCL line should be high-Z or zero, and a pullup resistor provided as usual.
+Note also that this cannot be done on the SDA line in any case, because the DAC7573 drives the SDA line low from time to time, as all I^2C devices do.